 - Finally the cell phone pieces are recycled according to EPA and state hazardous waste laws.
 With cell phone shredding, recyclers can get the maximum value form the metals used in electronics.

-Need to Shred Old Cell Phones?
+Need to Destroy Old Cell Phones?